CFEL-CMI/richmol/doc/source/installation.rst

 Using optimized libraries
 =========================
-The default installation tries to find the mathematical libraries such as BLAS and LAPACK automatically (not yet implemented).
+The default installation tries to find the mathematical libraries such as BLAS and LAPACK automatically (`automatic configuration is not yet implemented`).
 You can compile the package with other BLAS and LAPACK vendors, such as, for example the Intel Math kernel Library (MKL)::

   $ need to set this up soon